Daily Digest

 Continental Congress Votes for Independence

-In the spring of 1776, as armed conflict with Britain escalated following Lexington and Concord, colonial delegates in Philadelphia debated full separation from the Crown amid growing support for independence across the thirteen colonies.
-On June 7, Richard Henry Lee of Virginia introduced a resolution declaring the colonies free and independent states with all political ties to Britain dissolved.
-After weeks of debate and lobbying, the Second Continental Congress formally adopted Lee's resolution on July 2 by a unanimous vote, with only New York abstaining.
-The decision came after dramatic interventions, including Caesar Rodney's overnight ride from Delaware to break a potential tie.
-This vote committed the colonies to independence two days before the formal Declaration of Independence was approved.
+In the summer of 1776, delegates to the Second Continental Congress in Philadelphia debated separation from Britain amid escalating conflict following Lexington and Concord.
+On June 7, Richard Henry Lee of Virginia introduced a resolution declaring the colonies free and independent states.
+After weeks of discussion and revisions to a draft declaration, the Congress formally adopted Lee’s resolution on July 2 by a vote of twelve colonies in favor, with New York abstaining.
+The decision came after Caesar Rodney’s dramatic ride to break a Delaware deadlock.
+This vote established the legal basis for the United States, though the formal Declaration of Independence was approved two days later.

 Johnson Signs Landmark Civil Rights Act